 As you can see, average testosterone in the USA was something like 625 ng/dl in the 70’s, until the early 80’s.
 This is reasonably high testosterone.
 But since then it has been falling steadily.

-420 ng/dl is quite close to being officially low testosterone, which is 300 ng/dl according to the American Urological Association.
-420 is below the normal range of most studies from before 1980.
-That means that the average man today has lower testosterone than almost every man in the 60’s, 70’s, and early 80’s.
+459 ng/dl isn’t far from being officially low testosterone, which is 300 ng/dl according to the American Urological Association.
+459 is on the very low end of most studies from before 1980.
+That means that the average man today has lower testosterone than the great majority of men in the 60’s, 70’s, and early 80’s.

-(For info about my sources and methods, check here.)
+(For info about our sources and methods, including how we used the NHANES data, check here.)

 If you’re here you’re probably interested in avoiding low testosterone.
 We believe seed oils (the junk food oils found all over the place today) could be one of the modern things that are lowering testosterone.